Aguafrommars/DynamicAuthProviders/README.md

         options.AppSecret = Configuration["facebook:appsecret"] ?? "not set";
     }); // this handler cannot be managed dynamically

-// Add the context to store schemes configuration services.AddDbContext<SchemeDbContext>(options =>
+// Add the context to store schemes configurations.
+// The context can be any kind of DbContext having a DbSet<TSchemeDefinition>
+// where TSchemeDefinition is of type SchemeDefinition or derived. services.AddDbContext<SchemeDbContext>(options =>
 {
     options.UseSqlServer(Configuration.GetConnectionString("Default"));